-The short-haul mission is intended to extract injured or ill personnel from locations that are otherwise inaccessible and/or to reduce risk to additional personnel/responders.
+Short-haul emergency medical operations are intended to extract injured or ill personnel from locations that are otherwise inaccessible and/or to reduce risk to additional personnel/responders.
 Short-haul operations will extract and transfer personnel to another type of medical transportation (ground ambulance, EMS/life flight or internal in an agency helicopter).

-Individual short-haul programs within the National Park Service are authorized to conduct short-haul operations for missions other than to extract injured or ill personnel, e.g., insertion for initial attack fire response, helispot construction etc. Work with the short-haul spotter assigned to your incident or unit to get further information.
+Short-haul programs are also authorized to conduct short-haul operations for missions other than to extract injured or ill personnel, e.g., insertion for initial attack fire response, helispot construction etc. Work with the short-haul spotter assigned to your incident or unit to get further information as to these capabilities.

-Northern Rockies hosts two T3S short-haul helicopters, one based in Helena, MT and one based in Yellowstone National Park.
+Northern Rockies hosts one T3S short-haul helicopter based in Helena.
 For more information contact Forest Service R1 Helicopter Program Manager Evan Day 406-214-2791.

-Maps depicting current short-haul helicopter locations and 100-mile initial response circles can be found by logging in to the Enterprise Geospatial Portal (EGP) at: https://egp.wildfire.gov/egp/default.aspx.
+Maps depicting current short-haul helicopter locations and initial response circles can be found:

-Select the Aviation map and open the Layers icon to select the Short-haul locations (blue circles have been updated within last 26 hours, gray circles are older).
+- By logging in to the Enterprise Geospatial Portal (EGP) via FamAuth.
+Select the Aviation map and open the Layers icon to select the Short-haul locations (blue circles have been updated within last 26 hours, gray circles are older) OR - By navigating to https://egp.wildfire.gov/beacon/ this site does not require a log in